GeorgeGoodall/sokobanSolver/README.md

 # sokobanSolver
-developed for my AI Coursework, this repository contains two Solvers. one using Astar path finding, the other uses a pattern heuristic
+developed for my AI Coursework, this repository contains two Solvers. one using Astar path finding, the other uses a heuristic